core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Recipient ID ('kid') SHOULD NOT be considered as a persistent and reliable indicator of a group member.
 Such an indication can be achieved only by using that member's public key, when verifying countersignatures of received messages (in group mode), or when verifying messages integrity-protected with pairwise keying material derived from authentication credentials and associated asymmetric keys (in pairwise mode).

-Furthermore, applications MAY define policies to: i) delete (long-)unused Recipient Contexts and reduce the impact on storage space; as well as ii) check with the Group Manager that an authentication credential with the public key included therein is currently the one associated to a 'kid' value, after a number of consecutive failed verifications.
+Furthermore, applications MAY define policies to: i) delete (long-)unused Recipient Contexts and reduce the impact on storage space; as well as ii) check with the Group Manager that an authentication credential with the public key included therein is currently the one associated with a 'kid' value, after a number of consecutive failed verifications.

 #### New Sender ID for the Endpoint {#new-sender-id}